irukoa/SsTC/README.md

 # Solid state Task Constructor - SsTC

-## A high perfomance computing oriented library to create integration and sampling tasks in the BZ of a crystal for k-dependent functions.
+## A high-perfomance computing oriented library to create integration and sampling tasks in the BZ of a crystal for k-dependent functions.

 # Prerequisites